Robloxer228s/TimGUI/README.md

 # Suported Games:
 Murder Mystory 2

-Break in - Work - Med kit don't work
+Break in

-Break in 2
+Break in 2 - not tested

-Froggy
+Froggy - not tested

-Build A Boat For Treasure
+Build A Boat For Treasure - not tested

-Zombie lab
+Zombie lab - not tested

-GET TO THE TOP!
+GET TO THE TOP! - not tested

-LUCKY BLOCKS Battlegrounds
+LUCKY BLOCKS Battlegrounds - not tested

-Zooo
+Zooo - not tested

-The Door 🚪 10M+ VISITS!
+The Door 🚪 10M+ VISITS! - not tested

-Obby Leader
+Obby Leader - not tested

-Rainbow Friends
+Rainbow Friends - not tested

-Death Ball
+Death Ball - not tested

-How Many
+How Many - not tested

 # Credits: